lyoshenka/lbry-setup/README_OSX.md

         ./lbry_osx_setup_1.sh

 If you don't have xcode command line tools installed, a prompt will appear.
-Once it's done the you be prompted to hit 'enter' and to enter your password when requested.
+Once it's done you'll be prompted to hit 'enter' and to enter your password when requested.

 Once the first script is done, complete the installation with